curry-packages/html2/README.md

 To implement the event handlers inside a form without a process, the read IO action is executed again when a form is submitted.

+All operations and smart constructors to implement interactive web pages are defined in the library `HTML.Base`.
+A form inside a web page must be defined as a
+**public top-level operation** of type `HtmlFormDef`, like

+    myForm :: HtmlFormDef String
+    myForm = formDefWithID "Module.myForm" readData viewData

+The first argument of a form definition is the qualified name of the operation (this will be checked by `curry2cgi`).
+The second argument is an IO action to read some data used in the form, and the third argument is the actual view of the form which usually contains buttons with event handlers that are invoked when a form is submitted.

 Some simple examples for dynamic web pages can be found in the directory `examples`.